-Multilingual Award in Translation, Multilingual, or Spanish-Language Writing
+in Translation, Multilingual, or Spanish-Language Writing

 The Multilingual Award was established in 2015 with the 62nd edition of Toyon, to recognize exceptional achievement in translation, multilingual, or Spanish-language writing.
 The award is funded by an anonymous donor.
 Humboldt State University also has a bilingual Spanish-language newspaper, El Leñador.
 Our first editor of the translation section of the journal, Andrea Curtade, worked with both publications during her time at HSU.

-NEW!
-Environmental Studies Department Award
+Environmental Studies Program Award

 in Environmental Justice Writing

-Jodi Stutz Award in Poetry
+Jodi Stutz Award

 The Jodi Stutz Award, funded by Dean Cyril Oberlander and the University Library, was established in memory of a past staff member.
 Jodi Lee Stutz, a dedicated English student, graduated from Humboldt State University with honors with her B.A. in English in 1984.
 During her time with us, she served as both Assistant Editor (1983) and Managing Editor (1984) while writing poetry of her own.
 The Jodi Stutz Award in poetry was created by the 1987 Toyon Staff in her honor after a tragic accident took her life.
 She was passionate about poetry and education but still managed to find ways to crack jokes with her peers.
 Jodi’s writings can still be read on campus in our library's Humboldt Room.
 Read more.

-Richard Cortez Day Award in Fiction
+Richard Cortez Day Award

 The prize for best work of fiction was established with the 45th edition of Toyon in 1999 and was renamed as the Richard Cortez Day award in 2012 with the 58th edition.
 Richard (Dick) Cortez Day taught English at Humboldt State University from 1959 to 1987 and was Raymond Carver’s professor.
 Professor Day's books include Something for the Journey and When in Florence.
 Funding for the award is generously provided by Professor Emeritus Jim Dodge, previous faculty advisor of Toyon and author of the novels Fup, Not Fade Away, and Stone Junction and a collection of poetry and prose, Rain on the River.
 Read more.

-Redwood Empire Mensa Award in Creative Nonfiction
+Redwood Empire Mensa Award

 The North Coast chapter of Mensa recognizes an exceptional work of creative nonfiction each year through the Redwood Empire Mensa Award.
 The Mensa Foundation has as its mission to recognize, encourage and communicate excellence in human intelligence.
 Toyon is thankful to partner with the North Coast Mensans to encourage creative writing.

-English Department Award in Critical Analysis
+English Department Award

 This award, funded by Humboldt State University English department, recognizes exceptional analytical works by students, scholars, and professionals of any discipline.
 This may include cultural criticism, literary criticism, linguistic analysis, and many other genres of analytical scholarship.
 Students may submit papers that they have written for classes for publication and consideration for this award.
 The award focuses primarily on critical and analytical works that are relevant to language, literature, and art.

-Toyon Staff Award in Visual Art
+Toyon Staff Award

 The Toyon Staff award, established in 2006, recognizes the talent of visual artists.
 It is awarded to the best piece of artwork submitted, including, but not limited to, photographs, digital art, and traditional art.